simon-rycroft/tagplusone/README.md

 ```

 ## Making Changes
 If you wish to fork this repo and make changes you will probably want to install the Gulp task runner.
-This is used for running tests, linting and building the distribution files (transpiles from ES6 module syntax to ES5 using Babel).
+This is used for running tests, linting and building the distribution files (transpiles from ES6 to ES5 using Babel).
 ```
 npm install -g gulp
 ```